scronge/moon-phase-game-2024-Doodle/README.md

 # Moon Phase Game (Inspired on a Google Doodle)

-The clone of Google's moon phase game, just for fun. **UNDER DEVELOPMENT!**
+The crude implementation based on Google's moon phase game, just for fun and educational purposes.

-Minimal initial prototype completed in a few hours
+Minimal initial prototype completed in a few hours. **UNDER DEVELOPMENT!**

 Try it at https://scronge.github.io/moon-phase-game-Oct-2024-Google-Doodle/